Our Campus on Long Island

 Usdan Land Acknowledgement

 Usdan sits on the territory and ancestral homeland of the Massapequa peoples — peoples of “great water land.”

-The Massapequas did not sell nor give away this land; the land was taken from them.
 We offer this acknowledgement to take a step toward correcting the stories and practices that erase Indigenous people’s history and culture.

 We can honor the living heritage of the Massapequa by aiming to live peacefully and harmoniously with the natural life of these woods.

 This is a living land acknowledgement, and we will continue to revise and strengthen it in collaboration with community members.
 For more information on the traditional territories of peoples near you, visit native-land.ca.

 By design, the Usdan campus combines welcome and wonder.
 With 140 acres of natural beauty, our campus forges the literal and metaphoric space students need in order to feel both safe and independent enough to step out of their school-year selves.
 When parents and campers describe the Usdan campus, “Amazing,” “Exciting,” “Inspiring,” “Awesome,” “Magical,” “Beautiful,” “Transforming,” and “Unforgettable” top the list, alongside “Safe,” “Home,” and “Family.”